FragnetNetwork/docs/docs/games/dontstarvetogether/adding-mods.md

 keywords: ['dont starve together', 'dont starve together mods', 'dont starve together adding mods']
 ---

+# Adding mods to your Don't Starve Together server

 1. Navigate to your **File Manager** on the Fragify game panel and open the **mods** folder, don't forget to stop your server.